Meet the Good Therapy Team

 Q

-About Trish Sklodowski, LPC, CFRC
+About Trish Sklodowski, MA, LCPC, CFRC

 Trauma | Depression/Anxiety | Life Transitions | Grief/Loss | First Responders

-Trish is a caring, empathetic Licensed Professional Counselor who provides support, guidance, and encouragement to her adolescent and adult clients as they discover the fortitude within themselves to create change in their lives.
-She values the beauty in the therapeutic relationship, focusing on establishing trust and respect by meeting the client where they are to truly understand life from their perspective.
-She utilizes evidence-based practices such as CBT, DBT, strengths-based approaches, and mindfulness techniques to support clients experiencing trauma, PTSD, grief, depression, anxiety, and self-esteem issues.
-She also supports clients who are experiencing difficulties adjusting to challenges related to loss, life transitions, and chronic health conditions.
-Trish’s commitment to creating a safe, nurturing environment conducive to healing and growth is evident in her eclectic, conversational approach and her warm, welcoming demeanor.
-With ties to both the law enforcement and military communities, Trish is also a Certified First Responders Counselor.
+Trish is a caring, empathetic Licensed Clinical Professional Counselor who provides client-centered, individualized care for her adolescent and adult clients as they discover the fortitude within themselves to create change in their lives.
+She values the beauty in the therapeutic relationship, focusing on establishing trust and respect by meeting the client where they are at, to truly understand life from their perspective.
+With a warm, conversational approach, utilizing evidence-based practices such as CBT, DBT, strengths-based approaches, and mindfulness techniques, Trish creates a safe space to encourage healing and growth.
+She supports clients experiencing trauma, PTSD, grief, depression, anxiety, life transitions, and chronic health conditions.

 Q

-About GabriellE DeLong
+About Gabrielle DeLong

 Gabrielle holds a Bachelor’s degree in psychology from Benedictine University and is a Master’s student in Benedictine University’s Clinical Psychology program.
 Gabrielle enjoys working with children and adolescents to navigate life’s challenges.
 Her clinical interests include anxiety, trauma, and depression.